In Pokemon Sword and Shield, new Pokemon are finally worth caring about

 Volatile fans.

 Earlier this year disgruntled Free Folk demanded the final season of Thrones be remade to their liking.
 Captain Marvel was review bombed on Rotten Tomatoes after prickly viewers were upset by comments Brie Larson made.
-Finally, even months before its Nov.
-15 release, a large minority of players harboured a burning hate for Pokemon Sword and Shield.
+Finally, even months before it had the best US launch of any game in the series, a large minority of players harboured a burning hate for Pokemon Sword and Shield.

 What had these Poketrainers apoplectic?
 Sword and Shield are the first games in the series not to feature every Pokemon.
 Traditionally, after beating a Pokemon game's final bosses -- think the Elite 4 -- you'd get a National Pokedex that would allow you to capture, trade and use any Pokemon from preceding games.